MewsSystems/gitbook-booking-engine/booking-engine-widget/use-cases/using-your-own-date-inputs.md

 This guide will show you how to have a form with date inputs which will open Distributor with given dates after users submit it.

 ## Prerequisites

-{% hint style="info" %}
-Make sure you fulfill all the required [prerequisites](./prerequisites.md).
+> Note: Make sure you fulfill all the required [prerequisites](./prerequisites.md).
 Without doing so the code can be hard to understand or the behavior of the code can differ.
-{% endhint %}

 ## Code